ABOUT THE CLIFTON ROWING CLUB

 The home of Taranaki rowing

-Established over 130 years ago, the Clifton Rowing Club is a familiar and iconic landmark on the Waitara river.
+Established in 1888, the Clifton Rowing Club is a familiar and iconic landmark on the Waitara river.
 During its existence, many hundreds of rowers have enjoyed the Club's facilities and reputation as a proud, successful establishment and host to many Regattas.
 Multiple Clifton rowers have gone on to represent New Zealand at the highest level in the sport and the Club is always looking for the next individual or team to participate and excel in the future.
 The Club's coaches bring decades of knowledge and experience to its Members and ensure its continued success.
 Have a browse through our site and discover the benefits of rowing and how Clifton can help develop your talent, no matter what level you join !

 "The philosophy of the Clifton Rowing Club is to foster and encourage the sport of rowing within Taranaki as an activity that promotes and maintains health and wellbeing of all participants in CRC."

 Clifton Rowing Club takes pride in the high standard of our coaching team.